The Complexity of Matching Games: A Survey: Matching Games and Generalizations

-so if and only if $B(x)=0$ and $x$ has no blocking pairs.
-For a (larger) example of a matching game with a non-empty core, we refer to Example~2 in Section~\ref{s-thecore}.
+so if and only if $B(x)=0$ and $x$ has no blocking pairs. {This follows as if there is a blocking pair then $x$ is not in the core, and, for the other direction, suppose that $S$ is a blocking coalition.
+Let $M$ be a maximum weight matching in $G[S]$.
+Then $x(S)<v(S)=w(M)=\sum_{e_i\in M}w(e_i)$, and so for at least one of the edges $ij\in M$, $x_i+x_j<w(ij)$ must hold; hence $x$ not in the core.} For a (larger) example of a matching game with a non-empty core, we refer to Example~2 in Section~\ref{s-thecore}.

-{\bf Definition 2.} A {\it $b$-matching game} on a graph $G=(V,E)$ with a positive vertex capacity function $b$ and a positive edge weighting~$w$ is the game $(N,v)$ where $N=V$ and for $S\subseteq N$, the value $v(S)$ is the maximum weight $w(M)$ over all $b$-matchings~$M$ of $G[S]$.
+{\bf Definition 2.} {\shortcite{BKPW18}} A {\it $b$-matching game} on a graph $G=(V,E)$ with a positive vertex capacity function $b$ and a positive edge weighting~$w$ is the game $(N,v)$ where $N=V$ and for $S\subseteq N$, the value $v(S)$ is the maximum weight $w(M)$ over all $b$-matchings~$M$ of $G[S]$.

-We refer to Figure~\ref{f-second} for an example.
+We refer to {Figure~\ref{f-fourth}} for an example.
 If $b\equiv 1$, then we have a matching game.
-If $G$ is bipartite, then we speak of a {\it $b$-assignment game}; note that $\mathbf{1}$-assignment games correspond to assignment games.
-A $b$-matching game and a $b$-assignment game are also sometimes called a {\it multiple partners matching game} or a {\it multiple partners assignment game}, respectively.
+If $G$ is bipartite, then we speak of a {\it $b$-assignment game}. {These games were introduced by \citeA{So92} as multiple partner assignment games. {If $b\equiv t$ for some integer~$t$, then we speaks of a $t$-matching game or a $t$-assignment game.} N}ote that ${1}$-assignment games correspond to assignment games.
+A $b$-matching game {is} called a {\it multiple partners matching game} {in the paper of \shortciteA{BKPW18}}.

+{ In the next definition, the sets $N$ (of players) and $V$ (of vertices) are different, as we now associate each player~$i\in N$ with a distinct subset~$V_i$ of the vertex set~$V$.}